BIM October 09, 2025

 cintoo landing page

-As the name might suggest, Cintoo Cloud is a cloud-based platform that mainly works with laser scans to upload, analyze, group, and export scan results.
-It is also an excellent option for desktop BIM clash detection and modeling, and it allows users to create and publish issues to several BIM coordination platforms.
+As the name might suggest, Cintoo Cloud is a cloud-based platform that mainly works with laser scans to upload, analyze, group, and export the results of scans.
+It is also an excellent option for desktop BIM clash detection and modeling, and it allows users to create and publish issues on several BIM coordination platforms.

-The solution can be integrated with several different BIM platforms, greatly expanding their capabilities in the process.
+The solution integrates with several different BIM platforms, greatly expanding their capabilities in the process.
 Cintoo Cloud puts a lot of effort into making its collaboration capabilities as seamless and convenient as possible while also being capable of resolving issues, making measurements, comparing real-life scans with project renders, and so on.

 Key features: